MarekSuchanek/labelord/README.md

 * List labels for given repository
 * Run update/replace labels for multiple projects (labels are specified in configuration file or by template repo)

+App allows you run master-to-master replication web server which works with GitHub webhooks and manage labels for multiple repositories in even simpler way (try `run_server` command and see landing page for more information)!

 For more information please use `--help`.

 This project is reference solution for Labelord tasks series in [cvut/MI-PYT](https://github.com/cvut/MI-PYT).